sitrox/schemacop/README_V3.md

 Type: `:object`\
 DSL: `obj`

-The object type represents a ruby `Object`.
-Please note that the `as_json`  method on nodes of this type will just return `{}` (an empty JSON object), as there isn't a useful way to represent a ruby object without conflicting with the `Hash` type.
-If you want to represent an JSON object, you should use the `Hash` node.
+The object type represents a Ruby `Object`.
+Please note that the `as_json` method on nodes of this type will just return `{}` (an empty JSON object), as there isn't a useful way to represent a Ruby object without conflicting with the `Hash` type.
+If you want to represent a JSON object, you should use the `Hash` node.

 In the most basic form, this node will accept anything: